Appy011/are_you_dirty_enough/README.md

 The first graph shows one clean audio waveplot.
 The second one is zooming in to observe how many times the signal crosses zero.
 Even though the second plot shows 4 times, the signal is fluctuating.
 Hence, further inspection is needed which can be observed in the third plot.

 #### Spectral Centroid:

+Spectral Centroid is one of the features used to characterize specturm.
+It indicates the

 <p align="center"><img src="images/spectral_centroid.png" /p>